slatedocs/slate/source/includes/_notes.md

 Updates the content of an existing note with `note_id` with the supplied `content` parameter.

-**Note:**

-You cannot update the content of a note that has mentions.
-You also cannot update the content of a note associated with an email.

 ### Path Parameters

 | Parameter | Type    | Required | Description                                         |